-Sometimes known as “The Fabulous Beatmen
+Sometimes known as “The Fabulous Beatmen“

-Nottingham group 1959 – 1966
+Nottingham group 1960 – 1966

 Introduction:

-Various members include:
+Various members have included:

 Bill Brazier (Lead guitar and founder member) (aka Geoff Gibson) (b 1940est)